 - Drive new traffic to your site

 Do blogs help a site’s SEO rankings?
-Yes.
-But, maybe not in the way you’re thinking.
+Yes, but maybe not in the way you’re thinking.
 The formula is a bit more complicated than website + blog = SEO VICTORY.
-If you care about your site’s search-engine ratings (and since you’re reading a digital marketing and web strategy blog, I assume you do), blogs help in a couple of significant ways.
+However, if you care about your site’s search engine ratings (and since you’re reading a digital marketing and web strategy blog, I assume you do), blogs help in a couple of significant ways.

 Google cares about how much time visitors spend on your website and how many pages they visit once they’re on your site.
-A good blog will keep visitors reading and lead them to other pages on your site (contact page, about, product-specific pages, etc.).
-Google uses this information to decide how valuable your site is - and displays it in search engine results accordingly.
+A good blog will keep visitors reading and lead them to other pages on your site, like your contact page or a specific product page.
+Google uses this information to decide how valuable your site is – and displays it in their search engine results accordingly.

-Long-tail keywords are most organizations best path towards search engine success.
-Unless you’re one of the largest and most well-established organizations in your field, then you are going to struggle ranking well on short, basic keyword terms.
+Long-tail keywords are most organizations’ best path toward search engine success.
+Unless you’re one of the largest and most well-established organizations in your field, you will struggle to rank well on short, basic keyword terms.
 Fortunately, half of all searches are four words or longer.
 These long-tail keywords are better targets for smaller organizations hoping to improve their SEO rankings.

-Blogs are natural homes for long-tail keywords.
-As you write in an in-depth way about your industry, you end up including those keywords organically as part of the process - as opposed to jamming the keywords into existing content.
-This pleases both the SEO powers-that-be and your readers.
+Blog posts are natural homes for long-tail keywords.
+As you write in-depth about your industry, you end up including those keywords organically as part of the process – instead of jamming the keywords into existing content.
+This pleases both the SEO powers that be and your readers.

 Internal links are an easy way to boost your site’s SEO rankings, and blogs are a natural location for high-quality internal links.
 Google uses the number of internal links pointing to a page and the anchor text associated with that link to help determine that page’s topic and relative importance.
 Also, using your blog to link to more significant pages on your website (like your Our Services page) will transfer authority back to that more significant page.
 Higher authority helps to improve your website search engine results.

-Speaking of higher authority, backlinks - or external links back to your site- are another important tool you can use to increase your site’s authority.
+Speaking of higher authority, backlinks – external links back to your site- are another important tool you can use to increase your site’s authority.
 Just like internal pages transfer authority back to your site, so do external websites.
 Backlinks are particularly important when the site linking to your content has a higher domain authority than your own.
-They can also be a little tricky to obtain.
-There are a few different approaches to convincing other sites to link to your content, but all of them require that your site has content worth linking to.
+Unfortunately, they can also be a little tricky to obtain.
+There are a few different approaches to build backlinks, but all of them require that your site has content worth linking to.